una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson
 - [x] Love Star --  Andri Snaer Magnason
 - [ ] And the Monkey Learned Nothing -- Tom Lutz :star:
-- [ ] Wild -- Cheryl Strayed :star:
+- [x] Wild -- Cheryl Strayed :star:
+- [x] The Life of Pi -- Ang Lee

 To-Read/Recommendations:
 ---